on-strum/ruby-on-strum-service/README.md

     # Your logic here
   end

-  # You can also use audit method for validations
+  # Also you can use audit method for prevalidations
   def audit
     required(:email)
     required(:password)
+    # something else...
   end
 end
 ```